MicrosoftDocs/mesh-docs/mesh/Create/Developing for Mesh/Building your environment/adding-a-thumbnail-camera.md

 ---
-title: Adding a thumbnail camera
+title: Add a thumbnail camera to your scene
 description: Learn how to add a thumbnail camera to your scene.
 author: typride
-ms.author: vtieto
+ms.author: vinnietieto
 ms.date: 8/25/2023
+ms.prod: mesh
 ms.topic: How to
 keywords: Microsoft Mesh, Unity, getting started, new project, camera, thumbnail
 ---

 # Adding a Thumbnail Camera